 Welcome to the web site of freelance writer Pierre V. Comtois where you’ll find information on my latest projects, books available for sale, and upcoming releases.

-The next year will see plenty of exciting developments including the long awaited publication of Autumnal Tales collecting the very best of my weird and fantasy stories, publication of River Muse: Tales of Lowell and the Merrimack Valley, and a raft of appearances in both traditional magazines and e magazines as well!
+The next year will see plenty of exciting developments including the long awaited publication of Autumnal Tales collecting the very best of my weird and fantasy stories as well as a raft of appearances in both traditional magazines and e magazines as well!

 But before getting to that, I want you to learn a bit more about me and what I’ve been up to over the years.